DuroDaCoder/Rainbowium/README.md

 ### Welcome
 ------------------
-Welcome to project Rainbowium, it is afk farm for RainbowSixSiege wrote in Python.
+Welcome to project Rainbowium, it is afk farm for RainbowSixSiege written in Python.
 >For technical information, check Wiki.

 Rainbowium is created, uploaded by this way: